-Now look at the Layers tab again and ensure that it is in 'View layers' mode.
+Now look at the Layers tab again.
 Drag the shaded Coastlines layer so that it is above the t1000.grb layer - a quick way to mask out the sea points!
 Imagine looking down through the layers from the top to the bottom in order to understand how they work.
 You can also select the Coastlines layer and change its transparency value.
 You can also toggle layers on and off using the checkboxes next to them.
 Note that these adjustments are not carried through to the various export image formats (see later).